ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

   }
 {% endhighlight %}

-Create the grid of points:
+Create the grid of predictions:

 {% highlight r %}